top of page

 I like to check in after a couple of months to make sure therapy is working for you.
 And if you ever feel like you’d be better suited with someone else, that’s okay—I can help with referrals.
 This is your journey, and you deserve the best support possible.

-• Virtual therapy is super convenient—no commute, more flexible scheduling, and you can be anywhere in Michigan.
+• Virtual therapy is super convenient—no commute, more flexible scheduling, and you can be anywhere in Michigan or Florida.
 The key is making sure you have a quiet, private space where you feel comfortable opening up.

 Yes!
-I accept Aetna, BCBS, BCN, McLaren, Medicaid Plans, and PHP.
-Every plan is different, so I recommend calling your insurance provider to check your coverage for outpatient mental health services.
+I accept a variety of insurances.
+Please go to the pricing page.(https://www.utscounseling.com/cost) Every plan is different, so I recommend calling your insurance provider to check your coverage for outpatient mental health services.
 Some plans require you to meet a deductible first, so it’s good to clarify those details ahead of time.

-It really depends on what brings you to therapy.
-Some people need support for a short period, while others benefit from a longer process.
-If you're going through both a mental health challenge and a life crisis, therapy may take more time.
-My goal is to help you feel better at a pace that works for you.
+It truly depends on the reason behind seeking therapy.
+Some individuals require support for a brief duration, while others benefit from a more extended process.
+If you’re grappling with both a mental health challenge and a life crisis, therapy may necessitate a longer duration.
+My objective is to facilitate your healing at a pace that suits your needs.
+Throughout your treatment, I will conduct regular check-ins to assess whether this is still the appropriate setting for your recovery.

 I recommend starting with weekly sessions for the first 3-4 months.
 This helps us build trust, dig into your main concerns, and create a solid treatment plan.
 In the beginning, old memories or emotions might resurface, so consistent sessions can help you process them in a safe way.

-Sessions last 53 minutes.
+Sessions are roughly 53-55 minutes long.
 In the first few meetings, we’ll go over assessments—like an attachment history assessment—to get a deeper understanding of what’s going on.
 We’ll also set clear goals for therapy.
-Each session will focus on those goals, and depending on the approach we’re using, things might look a little different each time.
+Each session will focus on your therapeutic goals, and depending on the approach we’re using, things might look a little different each time.
 No matter what, my priority is that you always feel seen, heard, and supported.

 bottom of page